acschwartz/dotfiles/README.md

 - [ ] Backup shell aliases
 - [ ] Brew (Homebrew packages (?) and Brewfile)
 - [ ] Python (`pip` configs, `virtualenvwrapper`, etc.)
-- [ ] VS Code (settings, extensions, keybindings)
-- [ ] AWS CLI config ?
+- [ ] Useful Scripts: keep here or move to a separate repo?
 - [ ] `~/.stow-local-ignore`
     - To ignore specific files when symlinking (e.g., README files or notes to self), use a `.stow-local-ignore` file in the package folder.
-- [ ] Figure out what to do with useful scripts — keep here or separate repo?

 ---

 ## Appendix C: 💾 Commonly Backed-Up Dotfiles & Configs